Cottonwood Heights, UT

 - RECOVERY: While training is important for swimming faster and gaining strength, recovery is just as important to make sure that you can keep training at a high level.
 While you can buy fancy products to help you recover, some of the most important things like getting enough sleep, staying hydrated, and stretching before and after practice are free!

-Swimmers and parents are invited to ask Glenn questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Glenn and Doug questions during a Q&A session.
+Gain insight into their training philosophies, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN